Plutonomicon/cardano-transaction-lib/doc/test-utils.md

   -> ContractCheck a
 ```

 The first argument is a descriptive message that will be printed in case there is an exception thrown inside the `Contract` that is being tested.
 This is done because in case of an exception there's no way to get the result value of type `a`.
-For better developer experience all the tests skipped due to the exception will still be mentioned in the report, e.g. [for this example](../examples/ContractTestUtils.purs):
+For better developer experience, all the tests skipped due to the exception will still be mentioned in the report, e.g. [for this example](../examples/ContractTestUtils.purs):

 ```
   ✗ Examples.ContractTestUtils: